aggiemakerspace/github-training/module-2/README.md

 ### Course Content

-As always, this module can be experienced in two ways:
+As always, this module can be experienced in multiple ways:
-  1. Youtube video available using GitHub Desktop here.
+  1. Youtube video available using GitHub Desktop [here](http://www.youtube.com/watch?v=liDrLD3GefQ).
-  2. Youtube video available using the terminal/git bash here.
+  2. Command Line video coming soon!
-  2. Full text of the course is available below.
+  3. Full text of the course is available below.

 ### Course Transcript